ska-sa/katgpucbf/doc/control.rst

   *  The ``port`` parameter is of most importance here.

-After either of these approaches are executed, the engine will shutdown cleanly and quietly according to the stop procedure discussed in its dedicated document.
+After either of these approaches are executed, the engine will shutdown cleanly and quietly according to their common :ref:`engines-shutdown-procedure`.

 Of course, the :program:`fsim` just requires a ``Ctrl + C`` to end operations - no ``katcp`` commands supported here.